Sold Ceramics

 Height 128 mm (5.04 inch), diameter 78 mm (3.07 inch), diameter of mouthrim 25 mm (0.98 inch), diameter of footring 44 mm (1.73 inch), weight 170 grams (6.00 ounce (oz.))

-Small double-gourd bottle with flaring neck on footring.
+Small size double-gourd bottle with flaring neck on footring.
 Fitted with an engraved and marked silver mount.
 Decorated in underglaze blue.
-On the lower bulb a Chinese kraak style decoration of a bird perched on a branch of a flowering plant.
-On the upper bulb, sprays of flowering branches enclosed by double circles.
-Around the neck a descending lotus leaves pattern border.
+On the lower bulb a bird perched on a branch of a flowering plant, enclosed by a single and a double line.
+On the upper bulb, sprays of flowering branches enclosed by double lines.
+Around the neck a border of descending lotus leaves.

 For similarly shaped bottles, please see: